- Apply to UW

 - Programs & Majors

 - Cost & Financial Aid

 - About UW

-Nominations for the diversity award honoring Willena Stanford, a former University of Wyoming African American and Diaspora Studies instructor, will be accepted until Wednesday, Nov.
-23.
+Nominations for the Willena Stanford Commitment to Diversity Award will be accepted through Friday, Dec.
+21. The award honors Stanford, a former University of Wyoming African American and Diaspora Studies instructor.

 Nominations will be accepted from UW students, faculty, staff and administrators.
-Nominations should be in a one-page letter sent to Macki Snyder, Associated Students of UW adviser, at email@example.com or Room 020 of the Wyoming Union.
+Nominations should be in a one-page letter sent to: Willena Stanford Diversity Awards at firstname.lastname@example.org.

-The award was created in honor of Stanford, a former member of the MLK DOD committee who had a strong commitment to the education of all students and made significant contributions to diversity at UW.
+This award was established in 2006 to recognize students who, through their actions, have demonstrated a commitment to enhance and support diversity and equal educational opportunities for all students at UW.
+The award was created in honor of Stanford, a former member of the MLK DOD committee and a longtime member of the UW faculty who had a strong commitment to the education of all students and made significant contributions to diversity at the university.

 For more information about the Stanford award, call Emily Monago, UW chief diversity officer, at (307) 766-6672 or email email@example.com.

 For more information about MLK DOD programs, call Erin Olsen Pueblitz at (307) 766-6871 or email firstname.lastname@example.org.